-It is with great pride and excitement that I share my fellow colleagues’ decision to move forward with plans to implement an extremely ambitious financial package worth tens of millions of dollars.
+It is with great pride and excitement that I share my fellow colleagues’ decision to move forward with plans to prepare an important financial package worth several tens of millions of dollars.

 Things are Already Looking Promising in 2019

 This year is proving to be truly inspirational.
 We have achieved an organic annual growth of over 25%, and the year is not over yet.
 Our new freelancing service is growing fast and our company is starting to reap the full benefits of our cross-selling strategy.
 All our clients and prospects are continuously retargeted for all our services (outsourcing, freelancing and recruiting) and it’s paying off.
 Our sales team is generating over €7 million a person in turnover – without even breaking a sweat!